How Do Savings Bonds Work?

 Series EE Bonds

 The minimum investment requirement for series EE bonds is $25.
 Series EE bonds issued between May and October 2021 will earn a minimum interest rate of 0.10%.
-The Series EE bonds come with a promise from the government that they will double in value in 20 years.
+Series EE bonds come with a promise from the government that they will double in value in 20 years.
 You can either withdraw that amount or let it earn interest for another 10 years.
-If you want to cash in early, it can only be done after at least 1 year is completed, and the additional interests earned on that amount will not be redeemable.
+If you want to cash in early, it can only be done after at least one year is completed, and the additional interests earned on that amount will not be redeemable.

 Series I Bonds

 The current interest rate on Series I bonds is 3.54%, from which every six months, a portion is indexed to inflation.
-The minimum holding period is one year, and the terms on premature withdrawal are the same as the series EE bonds.
+The minimum holding period is one year, and the terms on premature withdrawal are the same as for the series EE bonds.

-How To Redeem Savings Bonds?
+How To Redeem Savings Bonds